How to Apply

 - Any official missing person report relating to this student shall be referred immediately to Security.

-- Through the Housing Office, the Resident Assistant may be asked to assist in physically locating the student by keying into the student's assigned room and talking with known associates.
+- Through the Residence Life Office, the Resident Assistant may be asked to assist in physically locating the student by keying into the student's assigned room and talking with known associates.

 - Security may search on campus public locations to find the student (library, cafeteria, etc.).